sammikinsrox/xCobraRLMC-PlayerGuide/index.md

+---
+has_children: true
+layout: default
+title: Home - Welcome to the Minecraft Server
+nav_order: 1
+---

 # Welcome to the Minecraft Server.

 You are highly encouraged to read over all of the material in this guide.
 Make sure to [SEE FAQ HERE](#quick-faq) to if your question is already answered.